PX4/PX4-user_guide/en/advanced_config/imu_factory_calibration.md

 # IMU/Compass Factory Calibration

-PX4 OEM manufacturers can perform an IMU and compass factory calibration in order to store persistent values for the accelerometer, gyroscope and magnetometer calibration into persistent storage (usually EEPROM).
+PX4 OEM manufacturers can perform an IMU and compass factory calibration in order to store values for the accelerometer, gyroscope and magnetometer calibration into persistent storage (usually EEPROM).
 This ensures that end users can always reset vehicle configurations and tuning to a safe state for flying.

 This procedure will write the following parameters to `/fs/mtd_caldata`: [CAL_ACC\*](../advanced_config/parameter_reference.md#CAL_ACC0_ID), [CAL_GYRO\*](../advanced_config/parameter_reference.md#CAL_GYRO0_ID), [CAL_MAG\*](../advanced_config/parameter_reference.md#CAL_MAG0_ID).